pbuzdygan/weeknum/README.md

 However if You dont trust compiled exe (which is also fine) You can build it locally on Your own following **Build EXE (Windows)**

+And Yes, it is safe to use WeekNum app in corporate/work, unless IT policy is stating different.

 ## Build EXE (Windows)

 The simplest option is PyInstaller.